 Thank you, Rokeby Manor, for letting me soak in the words for 3 days.
 For practical travel information – do check out their website.

-Rokeby Manor is a part of Mars Hospitality Group.
+Rokeby Manor is a part of the Mars Hospitality Group.

 Recommend you to read following Travel Stories.